-♦ Scalix Installer SCALIX Secure Communication Getting Started Please enter a password that the Scalix Management System Check Services will use to authenticate with the Scalix Server.
-Installation If you plan to install multiple Scalix Servers, please keep Configuration password during installation of additional servers. © Complete Password: Password (confirm): K Help Click "Forward" to create and initialize the server.

-a Type a password that Scalix Management Console will use to authenticate against the LDAP server.
+₽ Scalix Installer - × SCALIX Secure Commu nication Getting Started Please enter a password that the Scalix Manageme ent System Check Services will use to authenticate with the Scalix Services Installation If you plan to install multiple Scalix Servers, please this password in a safe place.
+You MUST use the sa Configuration password during installation of additional servers. inte Complete Password: Password (confirm): Click "Forward" to create and initialize the server.
+Forward a Type a password that Scalix Management Console will use to authenticate against the LDAP server.
 This is a non-expiring password and is for an account different from the administrative login.
 If you are building more than one Scalix Server, they must have the same authentication password.